+Table 4 summarizes the discretization error in n{eff} results obtained with the original geometry.
 When the results at grid level g2 are compared, the Sp-Al, Min-Mod, and $P_e/P{0i} = 0.72$ case has the highest discretization error (6.97%), while the smallest error (1.45%) is obtained with k- ω turbulence model at $P_e/P{0i} = 0.82$.
 The finest grid level, g5 was used only for the Sp-Al, Min-Mod, strong shock case obtained with the original geometry.
-Table 7 in Appendix B gives the discretization error values of this case, which are less than 1% at grid level g5.
+Table 9 in Appendix B gives the discretization error values of this case, which are less than 1% at grid level g5.

-In Table 3, the observed order of accuracy \tilde{p} , is smaller than the nominal order of the scheme and its value is different for each case with a different turbulence model, limiter, and shock condition.
+In Table 4, the observed order of accuracy \tilde{p} , is smaller than the nominal order of the scheme and its value is different for each case with a different turbulence model, limiter, and shock condition.
 The values of both $(\tilde{n}{eff}){exact}$ and \tilde{p} also depend on the grid levels used in their approximations.
-For example, the \tilde{p} value was calculated as 1.322 and 1.849 for the Sp-Al, Min-Mod, strong shock case with different grid levels (See Appendix B, Table 7).
-This may add more uncertainty to the approximation of the discretization error at each grid level by Richardson's extrapolation.
+For example, the \tilde{p} value was calculated as 1.322 and 1.849 for the Sp-Al, Min-Mod, strong shock case with different grid levels (See Appendix B, Table 9).
+These nonintegral \tilde{p} values indicate grid convergence has not yet occurred, so the approximation of the discretization error at each grid level by Richardson's extrapolation is inaccurate (the source of some uncertainty).

-The difference in n{eff} values due to the choice of the limiter can be seen in the results of Grid 1 and Grid 2 for the strong shock case and Grid 1 for the weak shock case.
+The difference in nozzle efficiency values due to the choice of the limiter can be seen in the results of Grid 1 and Grid 2 for the strong shock case and Grid 1 for the weak shock case.
 The maximum difference between the Min-Mod limiter and Van Albada limiter occurs on Grid 1 with the Sp-Al model.
 The relative uncertainty due to the choice of the limiter is more significant for the strong shock case.
-For both pressure ratios, the solutions obtained with different limiters give approximately the same n{eff} values as the mesh is refined.
+For both pressure ratios, the solutions obtained with different limiters give approximately the same nozzle efficiency values as the mesh is refined.